JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/pagination.md

 :::info .NET Standard >= 2.1 required
 :::

 `Paginate` is based on `IAsyncEnumerable` and streams pages instead of returning them all in one list.
-This allows to break the fetching early and keeps only 1 page in memory at a time.
-This method should always be preferred to `PaginateAll`
+This allows it to break the fetching early and keep only 1 page in memory at a time.
+This method should always be preferred to `PaginateAll`.

 ```csharp
 // we need the first page